welingtonms/use-slice/README.md

 ## Props

+### - `name`

-- **`name`** - Name of your slice.
+Name of your slice.
 This is used to internally compose your actions' names (use this is case you want to dispatch your actions manually).

+### - `initialState`

-- **`initialState`** - Initial state for your slice.
+Initial state for your slice.

+### - `reducers`

-- **`reducers`** - Finally, here you provide your reducers.
+Finally, here you provide your reducers.
 Here we expect an object with your reducer functions.
 Each reducer function receives as parameters (as any reducer would), the current `state` and the `action` object.
 Important to notice that we handle the payload to you as an `array`, containing the arguments provided when your action was called (so your action can use as many parameter as needed).

 ## What you get